Seattle Mariners: 1993–present

 The Mariners donned their current uniforms in 1993.
-The white home uniform originally featured "Mariners" in navy with Northwest Green trim and featured the "compass" logo atop the "M".
-The grey road uniform originally featured "Seattle" in navy with Northwest Green and white trim; in 2001, the "compass" logo was added in the middle of the "S".
-In 2015, a silver inline was added to the wordmark of both uniforms, which was also applied to the block letters and numbers.
+The white home uniform originally featured "Mariners" in navy with trim in a shade of teal green, exclusively named "Northwest Green" for the team, and featured the "compass rose" logo atop the "M." The grey road uniform originally featured "Seattle" in navy with Northwest Green and white trim; in 2001, the compass rose logo was added in the middle of the "S." In 2015, a silver inline was added to the wordmark of both uniforms, which was also applied to the block letters and numbers.
 The primary logo is applied to the left sleeve.

 From 1997 to 2000, the Mariners also wore sleeveless versions of their primary uniforms, accompanied with a navy undershirt.

-The Mariners have also worn Northwest Green alternate uniforms at some points in their history.
+The Mariners have also worn Northwest Green alternate uniforms at different points in their history.
 The original version was unveiled in 1994 and had "Mariners" in silver with navy and white trim.
 The next season, the white trim was removed to improve visibility.
-The Mariners did not wear these uniforms from 1997 to 2010, after which it became a regular part of their uniform rotation.
-It is currently seen during Friday home games.
+The Mariners did not wear green uniforms from 1997 to 2010, after which it became a regular part of their uniform rotation.
+Formerly worn on Friday home games, the Northwest Green alternates are currently worn on select Saturday home games and on road games in which the home team wears either navy or black uniforms.

 The navy alternate uniform originally replaced the Northwest Green alternate in 1997 and featured the team name in silver with Northwest Green and navy trim.
-In 1999, the alternates were updated to feature the city name with the "S" behind the "compass" logo and silver piping; this became their road alternate the following season after a corresponding home navy alternate was introduced.
+In 1999, the alternates were updated to feature the city name with the "S" behind the compass rose logo and silver piping; this became their road alternate the following season after a corresponding home navy alternate was introduced.
 In 2003, the silver piping was removed and the letter and number fonts were changed to match the wordmark.
 In 2012, after the Northwest Green home alternates were brought back, the navy uniforms were tweaked anew, this time with the city name in front and stylized serifed letters instead of the normal block letters.
+In 2024, the names were changed to block lettering.
 It is now worn on most road games, though they have also donned them at home on occasion.

-A navy blue cap that features a ball and compass "S" logo is paired with the home white, road gray, and navy blue jerseys.
+A navy blue cap that features a ball and compass rose "S" logo is paired with the home white, road gray, and navy blue jerseys.
 A variation of this cap with a Northwest Green brim is worn with the home alternate jersey.
-The Mariners also wore Northwest Green caps with navy brims, but only in the 1994 season, and a navy "compass" cap with grey brims in the 1997 season.
+In 1994, the Mariners also wore Northwest Green caps with navy brims, and in 1997 the team wore a navy cap with grey brims.